Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Cross-Talk and Overlapping Speech

-When two or more people talk simultaneously, accuracy drops dramatically across all tools, typically by 15–25 percentage points.
-This is the hardest problem in speech recognition and no tool has solved it yet.
-AI either picks up one speaker and drops the other, or produces a garbled merge of both.
+When two or more people talk simultaneously, accuracy drops 15β25 percentage points across every tool.
+AI either picks up one speaker and drops the other, or produces a garbled merge.
+No tool has solved this yet.

 Heavy Accents and Dialects